Republic of China (1912–1949): Government

 With the promulgation of the Organic Law of the Nationalist Government in October 1928, the government was reorganized into five different branches, or yuan, namely the Executive Yuan, Legislative Yuan, Judicial Yuan, Examination Yuan as well as the Control Yuan.
 The Chairman of the National Government was to be the head-of-state and commander-in-chief of the National Revolutionary Army.
 Chiang Kai-shek was appointed as the first chairman, a position he would retain until 1931.
 The Organic Law also stipulated that the Kuomintang, through its National Congress and Central Executive Committee, would exercise sovereign power during the period of "political tutelage", that the KMT's Political Council would guide and superintend the Nationalist Government in the execution of important national affairs, and that the Political Council has the power to interpret or amend the Organic Law.

-Shortly after the Second Sino-Japanese War, a long-delayed constitutional convention was summoned to meet in Nanking in May 1946.
+Shortly after the Second Sino-Japanese War, a long-delayed constitutional convention was summoned to meet in Nanjing in May 1946.
 Amidst heated debate, this convention adopted many constitutional amendments demanded by several parties, including the KMT and the Communist Party, into the Constitution.
 This Constitution was promulgated on 25 December 1946 and came into effect on 25 December 1947.
 Under it, the Central Government was divided into the presidency and the five yuans, each responsible for a part of the government.
 None was responsible to the other except for certain obligations such as the president appointing the head of the Executive Yuan.
 Ultimately, the president and the yuans reported to the National Assembly, which represented the will of the citizens.

 Under the new constitution the first elections for the National Assembly occurred in January 1948, and the assembly was summoned to meet in March 1948.
 It elected the president of the republic on 21 March 1948, formally bringing an end to the KMT party rule started in 1928, although the president was a member of the KMT.
 These elections, though praised by at least one US observer, were poorly received by the Communist Party, which would soon start an open, armed insurrection.